apigee/ansible-opdk-accelerator/setup-ansible-controller/README.md

 This folder contains the playbooks that use the [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to setup an Ansible Controller.
 An Ansible controller is used to run Ansible playbooks.
-The [setup.yml](setup.yml) script enables you to setup an Ansible controller for setting up a local planet or the structure to manage multiple planets.
+The [setup.yml](setup.yml) script enables you to setup an Ansible controller to work with either a single planet for your own testing or to set up to manage multiple planets.
+The setup required to manage a single planet or a multiple planet deployment is essentially the same.
+You require a workspace on the file system that contain configuration files, roles, cached attributes, log files and your inventory of server nodes that will host your planet instance(s).

+# Quick Start

+The playbook `setup.yml` will setup your folder structure

 This folder also contains the playbook to backup the Ansible Control server using the [Apigee OPDK Setup Ansible Controller Backup](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller-backup)